 We Are Ready to Defend You

 When you engage our services, we will thoroughly review the facts of your case and conduct all necessary research in an effort to present the strongest, most effective defense possible.
 Although there are no specific affirmative defense options written in law, there are defenses that can be established on your behalf.
-We will investigate the “invasiveness” of the recording to see if it actually violates the law and as to whether the person consented to the original recording and only changed their mind later.
+We will investigate the “invasiveness” of the recording to see if it actually violates the law and whether the person consented to the original recording and only changed their mind later.

 Penalties of Invasive Visual Recording